Blog / Style & trends / Top 11 TikTok Stats to Know in 2025: Growth, Revenue & Trends

 Globally, TikTok users spend around 95 minutes watching TikTok videos every day, which is more than any other major social media network.
 To compare, Instagram gets an average time of 62 minutes of their users’ day, whereas X, formerly known as Twitter, gets around 30 minutes.

-In the US, the numbers differ, slightly.
+In the US, the numbers differ slightly.
 On average, TikTok users in the US spend around 53.8 minutes of their day watching TikTok videos.
 Even so, TikTok remains the app where Americans spend the most time, followed by YouTube and X.

 Source: BackLinko